Blackgaurd/AlphaBot/README.md

 * ,boop: boops people
 * ,annoy: annoys people, a spam bot

-## Security stuff
-Please do not share this page or any files with anyone you do no 100% trust.
-Make sure their intentions are good and is willing to help the bot progress.

 ## Contributions
 Shout-out to everyone that has helped me with this project!!